 In the next couple of decades, our society will undergo many changes and will be quite different from what it is today.
 One significant factor that impacts and transforms various aspects of everyday life is the rapid expansion of the artificial intelligence and robotics industry.

 During the last decade, we’ve seen the emergence of many digital systems and new technologies such as the Internet of Things and cloud computing.
-At the same time, we are witnessing the slowest economic growth in most developed countries since the end of the 19th century.
-For instance, in the US, the GDP growth fell to 0.4% in the 2010s.
+At the same time, we are witnessing that economic growth is inevitably slowing down in most developed countries, for instance, in the US.
 Quite a paradox, isn’t it?